 Is it time to update your estate plan?

-Many estate plans no longer meet their original intent due to inattention and a lack of routine updating.
-Death, birth, marriage, divorce, changing financial circumstances, and owning property in multiple states are some of the many reasons estate plans become outdated.
+Many estate plans no longer meet their creators' original intent due to a lack of routine updating.
+Death, birth, marriage, divorce, changing financial circumstances, and purchasing property located in another state are some of the many reasons estate plans become outdated.

-"As you update your estate plan, it's critical to get your beneficiaries right, correctly title or retitle your assets, and remember to fund a trust, if applicable," says Bleustein.
+"As you update your estate plan, it's critical to get your beneficiary designations right, correctly title your assets, and remember to fund a trust, if applicable," says Neijstrom.